MJInen/github_markup_language/README.md

 ==============================================================\
-This README would normally document whatever steps are necessary to get the application up and running.
-And progress list.\
+This README would normally document whatever steps are necessary to get the application up and running.\

+And tiny progress list.\

 * Own work progress list